nyu-software-engineering/course-materials/slides/containers.md

 --

-- It may be necessary to research the latest discussions and tutorials on this topic.
+- It may be necessary to research the latest documentation, discussions and tutorials on this topic.

 ---